id-studiolab/Connected-Interaction-Kit/docs/support/index.md

 Most issues can be fixed by double-checking the following:
 1. Is your component connected to the right port of the Expander board?
-2. Is your ItsyBitsy properly plugged into your computer?
+2. Is your microcontroller properly plugged into your computer?
 3. Does an error message appear in MU's `Serial monitor`, indicating a software issue (e.g. typos, coding mistake, missing library, etc.)

 If you checked the points above thoroughly and your component is still not working, you can find extra help at IO's [Model Making and Machine Lab (PMB)](https://www.tudelft.nl/io/over-io/faciliteiten/pmb).